 Even though Botox is used to temporarily diminish the appearance of wrinkles.
 There are concerns about this treatment actually causing more wrinkles over time.
 So what is true and what isn’t?

-Well to start with, there is a risk of getting new wrinkles in other places of the face.
+To start with, there is a risk of getting new wrinkles in other places of the face.
 Due to the fact that when you can’t contract certain muscles the way you used to, for example when you smile.
 Then other muscles will kick in and contract instead.
 And if the skin is lacking elasticity that will cause more wrinkles in those places.

 Also, since the skin can get thinner after many years with Botox use (see the section above) that also means a higher risk of getting more wrinkles.